 16 Life Skills Your Kids Will Need Before They Leave Home

-These life skills for kids help them grow into confident, self-sufficient adults.
+These life skills for kids help children grow into confident, self-sufficient adults.

 You’ve heard the stories before:

-- Highly intelligent adults who somehow don’t know how to budget and wind up deep in debt
+• Highly intelligent adults who don’t know how to budget and wind up deep in debt

-As parents, a lot of our focus tends to be on academics – getting kids through school successfully with good grades.
+As parents, a lot of our focus is on academics – getting kids through school successfully with good grades.

 But helping kids learn basic life skills – from doing laundry to managing money to standing up for oneself – can be equally important to our children’s success.